nov-solutions/sol-web/README.md

 9. Add a "CNAME" record with a "Host" value of `www` and "Value" value of the domain name to the domain's DNS settings

-10. Replace all instances of `SITE_DOMAIN` in `nginx/prod/site.conf` with the domain name of the project
+10. Replace all instances of `sol.grav.solutions` in `nginx/prod/site.conf` with the domain name of the project

 11. Run `make ssh` to open a terminal connection to the AWS EC2 instance.
 Execute `cert.sh` in `app/` to generate a TLS certificate for the domain